hannorein/rebound/docs/quickstart_installation.md

 2. Next, the Makefile in the `src/` directory gets called.
 This compiles the entire REBOUND code into a shared library.
-3. It then creates a symbolic link from the current directory to the location of the shared library is located.
+3. It then creates a symbolic link from the current directory to the location of the shared library in the `src/` directory.
+(On Windows the  Makefile simply copies the shared library instead of making a symbolic link)
 4. Finally, it compiles your own code, the `problem.c` file and links it to the REBOUND shared library.

-You can execute your program with `./rebound`.
-After you edited either the `problem.c` file or any file in the `src/` directory, you can simply type `make` again to recompile your program.
+You can execute your program with `./rebound` (or `rebound.exe` on Windows).
+After you edit either the `problem.c` file or any file in the `src/` directory, you can simply type `make` again to recompile your program.
 If you change any of the environment variables, clean the build directory first, by executing `make clean`.

 ### Your own project